 There is a range of employment supports for people with disabilities to help with getting a job and staying in employment.
-The Department of Social Protection provides these supports through local employment services offices and Intreo centres.
+The Department of Employment Affairs and Social Protection provides these supports through local employment services offices and Intreo centres.

 Vocational training is provided by SOLAS.